matjon/em3371-controller/README.md

 A program to receive and decode network traffic from WiFi-enabled weather
 stations: Meteo SP73 and GreenBlue GB522.

+Notice: this program is neither endorsed nor supported by P.H.U.
+Metrex Marek Chuchracki (owner of the Meteo brand) or GreenBlue.

 Program do przetwarzania danych wysyłanych przez stację pogody Meteo SP73.
 Ta stacja pogody jest prawie identyczna z wyglądu do stacji pogody GreenBlue GB522.